gtxaspec/wz_flash-helper/docs/README_setup.md

 ## Setup guide

-Download the correct release [lastest release](https://github.com/archandanime/wz_flash-helper/releases/latest) for your camera SoC and extract to your SD card.
+Download the correct release at [release page](https://github.com/archandanime/wz_flash-helper/releases/latest) for your camera SoC and extract to your SD card.

 Example for t31x:

 ![Alt text](https://raw.githubusercontent.com/archandanime/wz_flash-helper/main/images/setup_01.png)

 -----
+**IMPORTANT:** Make sure that your SD card partition is **MBR** instead of GPT.
+If it is not, please format it as MBR.

 **Note:** If your camera is Pan v2 or v2, you need to update your bootloader to with lastest release using this [this guide](https://github.com/gtxaspec/wz_mini_hacks/wiki/Setup-&-Installation) first.